AdvayaHackathon/250.Team_Allies/README.md

 ## Problem Statement

-> **In today’s fast-paced world, early detection of chronic health risks is often neglected due to limit...**
+> **Millions remain unaware of early signs of chronic diseases like diabetes, heart issues, and hypertension due to lack of accessible, data-driven risk assessment.
+This leads to late diagnosis and higher health risks**

 ---